 The first essential piece of information that ExpressVPN collects is your account details.
 This includes your name, email address, and your payment information.
 This minimal information is collected by VPN servers when you first subscribe to the VPN.

 ExpressVPN collects information about which server location a user has connected to.
 But even with this log, it refuses to collect any browser activity and link it to the user account.
 Storing this data ensures that there is no traffic overload on the VPN servers.
-Speaking burdened network, if you face slow speeds on any of ExpressVPN servers or your VPN stops working, then you can check out our ExpressVPN troubleshooting tips to solve it.
+Speaking of burdened network, if you face slow speeds on any of ExpressVPN servers or your VPN stops working, then you can check out our ExpressVPN not working guide in Spain to solve it.

 This piece of information is collected only when you have connected to the VPN server.
 It collects minimal logs on the MBs of data transferred and the location to which it is transferred.